VladNagibin/bjob-client/README.md

 #### What settings I can set to job offer?

-    1)Amount - payment amount that gonna be paid to the employee 2)Address - employee's address
+    1)Amount - payment amount that is going to be paid to the employee 2)Address - employee's address
-    3)Currency - in which currency amount is set. payment will goes in native currency of chain but if you choose USD or EUR, each payment gonna be count by the currency/native currency rate 4)Payment rate - number of days that should be passed between payments 5)Contract type - can be hourly or salary.
+    3)Currency - in which currency amount is set. payment will go in native currency of chain but if you choose USD or EUR, each payment is going to be counted by the currency/native currency rate 4)Payment rate - number of days that should be passed between payments 5)Contract type - can be hourly or salary.
     Salary - each payment equals amount.